Christopher Isherwood: Life in the United States

 While living in Hollywood, California, Isherwood befriended Truman Capote, an up-and-coming young writer who would be influenced by Isherwood's Berlin Stories, most specifically in the traces of the story "Sally Bowles" that surface in Capote's famed novella Breakfast at Tiffany's.

 Isherwood also befriended Dodie Smith, a British novelist and playwright who had also moved to California, and who became one of the few people to whom Isherwood showed his work in progress.

-Isherwood considered becoming an American citizen in 1945 but balked at taking an oath that included the statement that he would defend the country.
-The next year he applied for citizenship and answered questions honestly, saying he would accept non-combatant duties like loading ships with food.
+Isherwood considered becoming an American citizen in 1945 but balked at taking an oath that required him to defend the country.
+The next year, he applied for citizenship and answered questions honestly, saying he would accept non-combatant duties like loading ships with food.
 The fact that he had volunteered for service with the Medical Corps also helped.
-At the naturalisation ceremony, he found he was required to swear to defend the nation and decided to take the oath since he had already stated his objections and reservations.
+At the naturalisation ceremony, he was required to swear to defend the nation and decided to take the oath since he had already stated his objections and reservations.
 He became an American citizen on 8 November 1946.
+As part of his naturalisation, he removed "William Bradshaw" from his legal name.

 He began living with the photographer William "Bill" Caskey.
 In 1947, the two traveled to South America.
-Isherwood wrote the prose and Caskey took the photographs for a 1949 book about their journey entitled The Condor and the Cows.
+Isherwood wrote the prose, and Caskey took the photographs for a 1949 book about their journey entitled The Condor and the Cows.
 In a 1949 letter to Gore Vidal, Isherwood discussed gay relationships like his own:

 Homosexual relationships can be and frequently are happy.
 Many men live together for years and share their lives and their work, just as heterosexuals do.
 This truth is particularly disturbing and shocking even to “liberal people,” because it cuts across the romantic, tragic notion of homosexual fate.

 Meeting Don Bachardy

-On Valentine's Day 1953, at the age of 48, he met the teenager Don Bachardy among a group of friends on the beach at Santa Monica.
-Reports of Bachardy's age at the time vary, but Bachardy later said: "At the time I was probably 16."
-In fact, he was 18.
+In October 1952, at the age of 48, he met the 18-year-old Don Bachardy among a group of friends on the beach at Santa Monica.
 Despite the age difference, this meeting began a partnership that, though interrupted by affairs and separations, continued until Isherwood's death.

 During the early months of their affair, Isherwood finished — and Bachardy typed — the novel on which he had worked for some years, The World in the Evening (1954).
 Isherwood also taught a course on modern English literature at Los Angeles State College (now California State University, Los Angeles) for several years during the 1950s and early 1960s.

 The 30-year age difference between Isherwood and Bachardy raised eyebrows at the time, with Bachardy, in his own words "regarded as a sort of child prostitute", but the two became a well-known and well-established couple in Southern Californian society with many Hollywood friends.